What Is Sweet Itch?

 - Avoid turnout at dawn and dusk as this is when the midges are at their worst

-- Use dietary supplements to promote healthy skin and calm the over-response of the immune system
+The right nutrition can help maintain healthy skin and calm the over-response of the immune system.